We know finding a church can be a daunting task.

 After the worship service has concluded, you are invited to a wonderful time of fellowship in our Community Room for Coffee Hour.

 Frequently Asked Questions

 Join us on Sunday!
 Grab a welcome bag on your way in.
 Fill out the information card in the bag and give to an usher or drop in the offering plate.
 We want to know you joined us!

 However makes you comfortable!
 You will find people attend services in dress pants and skirts as well as blue jeans and shorts.
 Dress shoes, sneakers or sandals; a mix of business and casual is typical every Sunday.

-We have a nursery every Sunday staffed by employees or volunteers who must undergo background checks and provide all necessary clearances to supervise children.
+We have a nursery every Sunday staffed by employees or volunteers who undergo background checks and provide all necessary clearances to supervise children.
 Nursery hours:

 8:30 am – 12:30pm

 Yes.
 During the school year the Sunday school classes are separated by age level while during the summer all the children come together for a weekly lesson during both services.
-Also look for the dates for our vacation bible school.
+Also look for the dates for our Vacation Bible School.
 Each year has its own theme with activities, songs, worship and fun for children ages 3 -17.

 We do and welcome all to be involved.
 See additional details here.
 In addition, for each fund-raiser conducted by the church to support internal ministries and other expenses, the church donates 10% to a local or national charity.